winesapOS/winesapOS/README.md

 1. Secure Boot is not supported.
     - If using Windows and BitLocker is enabled then disable it first.
     - Then disable Secure Boot in the BIOS.
-2. Disable fast startup as this causes issues with booting Linux.
+2. Disable fast startup and hibernation as these cause issues with booting Linux.
     - Long-term solution:
-        - Control Panel > Hardware and Sound > Power Options > Change what the power buttons do > Change settings that are currently unavailable > (uncheck "Turn on fast startup (recommended)") > Save changes
+        - Control Panel > Hardware and Sound > Power Options > Change what the power buttons do > Change settings that are currently unavailable > (uncheck "Turn on fast startup (recommended)" and "Hibernate") > Save changes
     - Short-term solution:
         -  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
-    - Do not Hibernate in Windows.
 3. Configure Windows to use [UTC](https://wiki.archlinux.org/title/System_time#UTC_in_Microsoft_Windows) for the hardware clock.

 #### Ventoy